gather0820/Gamemall355/README.md

 #### 4.Installation:

-4.1 Enter the client directory to execute "`npm install`".
+4.1 Enter the client directory to execute `npm install`.
-  	  Enter the server directory to execute "`npm install`".
+  	  Enter the server directory to execute `npm install`.
-  4.2 Enter the server directory to execute "`npm run start`" (start the api interface) 4.3 Enter the client directory to execute "`npm run dev`" 4.4 Enter the client directory to execute "`npm run dev:admin`" 4.5 front-end："*localhost:8080*";Management side:"*localhost:8081*"
+  4.2 Enter the server directory to execute `npm run start` (start the api interface) 4.3 Enter the client directory to execute `npm run dev` 4.4 Enter the client directory to execute `npm run dev:admin` 4.5 front-end：*`localhost:8080`*; Management side:*`localhost:8081`*

+#### 5.Mongdo Data：

+The file `admins.json` is backend administrator data and needs to be imported into the database.
+The file `goodddetails.json` / `goods.json` / `types.json` is the product details, which can be imported as needed.